cwpearson/argparse/README.md

 - [ ] support `--long-option=value`
 - [ ] allow the last positional argument to fill an `std::vector`
 - [ ] improve help formatting

+## License and Copyright

+Copyright Carl Pearson 2022

+Licensed under Apache 2.0 (see LICENSE for details).